 Teams don’t publish their email addresses.

 If you want to contact a team in writing, it’s better to do so by letter.
-You’ll be more certain of a reply if your letter is written in Japanese, though some teams will have team interpreters to read letters in English.
+You’ll be more certain of a reply if you have your letter translated into Japanese by a native speaker.

-Team phone numbers, physical and mailing addresses, team personnel and the like are listed in the Japan Baseball Media Guide.
+Team phone numbers, physical and mailing addresses, and the like are listed in the Stadium Info page for each team.

 Contacting a Player

 Players are tough to contact in Japan.
-The best way is to send a letter to them in care of their team, which addresses are in the Japan Baseball Media Guide.
+The best way is to send a letter to them in care of their team, which addresses are in the Stadium Info pages for each team.
 The team will deliver your letter to the clubhouse.

 Sometimes people send baseball cards requesting the player to sign, but forget that the return postage must be Japan postage on the enclosed self-addressed stamped envelope.